 Deputy Sheriff Salary and Job Outlook

-The US Bureau of Labor Statistics (BLS) doesn’t break out deputy sheriff salaries, but it does provide salary information for police and sheriff’s patrol officers, which averaged $58,320 per year as of May 2015.1 Pay will vary depending on location, experience, and education.
+The Bureau of Labor Statistics (BLS) doesn’t break out deputy sheriff salaries, but it does provide salary information for police and sheriff’s patrol officers, which averaged $64,490 per year as of May 2017.1 Pay will vary depending on location, experience, and education.
 Benefits generally include a retirement pension, and unions in law enforcement are among the strongest.
 According to BLS projections, police and detective employment is expected to grow 7% from 2016 to 2026.2 This reflects 53,600 new law enforcement jobs added during this time period.2

 Interested in a career similar to a deputy sheriff?
 Check out these related careers:

 Police Career Advice